-Gabrielle Trainor, the Chair of the Barangaroo Delivery Authority Arts and Culture panel, describes the work as “a beautiful and enduring artwork”.
+Gabrielle Trainor, former Chair of the Barangaroo Arts and Culture panel, describes the work as “a beautiful and enduring artwork”.

 “The overall ambition for the art and cultural plan is to enrich and enliven the site with iconic works and great cultural activities and that includes temporary art installations and civic events in addition to permanent artworks like this.”

 “Shell wall 2015 is at the southern gateway to Barangaroo, a really significant location for this piece that speaks about the kind of place Barangaroo is and the cultural values Barangaroo represents.
 It’s a beautiful and enduring artwork,” says Trainor.